-I want to cover the pros and cons of what I found and what you may want to watch for when you are purchasing this lens or interested in purchasing it.
+I want to cover the pros and cons of what I found and what you may want to watch for when purchasing this lens or are interested in purchasing it.

 So first off, the big thing is size and weightTamron touts this lesson as the lightest and smallest telephoto zoom on the market, and I would definitely have to agree with that.

 It’s extremely short, and it’s extremely lightweight.